-Located right next to Chickie & Pete's, Norma's offers that favorite of amusement park treat, the Funnel Cake available with a variety of toppings available.
+Located Located across from Plaza Gifts, Norma's offers that favorite of amusement park treat, the Funnel Cake available with a variety of toppings available.
 Interesting enough, The original Norma's, added to Baltic Bazaar in 1977, was named after Norma Hunt, the wife of the late Lamar Hunt.